klamping/vrt-email-course/manuscript/day-4.md

 ## The Full Tests

 That sure was a lot, huh?
-Be sure to check out the Day 4 code samples to see the entirety of the navigation and login tests.
+Be sure to check out [the code samples](http://learn.visualregressiontesting.com/code-samples.zip) for Day 4 to see the entirety of the navigation and login tests.

 ## Finishing up